Elieser Bloch Fish Engravings Display Shop for Fine Antique Prints from the 18th Century at Anne Hall Antique Prints

-This collection of Elieser Bloch fish engravings are framed.
+This set of 10, Elieser Bloch fish engravings are framed.
 Ready to ship.
 They are rare German 18th Century Ichthyology prints.
 Acclaimed as “the most beautiful fish illustrations ever produced.”
 Imagine this collection of framed antique prints on your wall.
 Available and ready to ship.

 Each Elieser Bloch fish engravings is an antique hand colored copper plate engraving.
 In excellent condition.
 With intense watercolors.
 Framed in 100% double archival matting.
 Complete with UV glass.
-Framed in a high end gold leaf picture frame.
+Framed in a high-end gold-leaf picture frames.
 Ready to hang.
 Each piece measures 13×20″ finished with detailed information on the reverse.
-Prices range from $1000 to $1400 each.
+Shipping charges to be determined.
+Call Anne at 413-245-4197 to discuss availability and your order.
+Or email anne@annehallantiqueprints.com.

 Marcus Elieser Bloch lived in Germany from 1723 to 1799.
-He was both an Ichthyologist and Physician.
+Furthermore, he was both an Ichthyologist and Physician.
 Published from 1772-1778 in Berlin his work entitled “Okonomische Allgemeine Naturgeschichte der Auslandischen Fische” is considered the finest work on fish ever produced.
-Each beautiful antique water color copper plate engraving on hand made hand laid linen rag is in superior bright color and condition.
+Each beautiful antique watercolor copper plate engraving on hand made hand laid linen rag is in superior bright color and condition.
 Each piece measures just about 9 1/2 x 16 1/4″.

 Marcus Eliezer Bloch 18th Century Ichthyology Prints